littleblackfish/i529/computing/README.md

 IU has a number of large scale computing resources, the most prevalent ones :

-  * [Mason](https://kb.iu.edu/d/bbhh) is our large memory cluster, purpose built for genomics
+  * [Carbonate](https://kb.iu.edu/d/aolp) is our large memory cluster
-  * [Karst](https://kb.iu.edu/d/bezu) is our newest general purpose cluster
+  * [Karst](https://kb.iu.edu/d/bezu) is our high-throughput cluster
-  * [Bigred II](https://kb.iu.edu/d/bcqt) is our biggest computer
+  * [Bigred II](https://kb.iu.edu/d/bcqt) is our high-performance cluster

-If you have not used these computers before, you need to  [request access](https://access.iu.edu/Accounts/Create) to be able to log in.
+If you have not used these computers before, you need to  [request access](https://access.iu.edu/Accounts/Create) before you can log in.

 ### Storage resources @ IU